Romanians in Serbia: Politics

 The National Council of the Romanian National Minority is a representation body of the Romanian ethnic minority in Serbia, established for the protection of the rights and the minority self-government of Romanians in Serbia.

 Culture

 Romanian is one of six official languages of the provincial administration in Vojvodina and ethnic Romanians have access to education in their native language.

 Most of the Romanians in Serbia are Eastern Orthodox, belonging to the Romanian Orthodox Church (through its diocese of Dacia Felix).

-Libertatea is Romanian language-weekly newspaper, published in Pančevo.
+Libertatea is a Romanian language-weekly newspaper, published in Pančevo.